New Release

 two laptops comparing punchout to hosted catalogs

 Despite the limitations of hosted catalogs, they still serve a purpose in digital purchasing for industry-specific scenarios.
-However, it’s important to understand how other types of catalogs, like PunchOut catalogs, can be useful and provide more efficiency for buyer and supplier users.
+However, it’s important to understand how other types of catalogs, like PunchOut catalogs, can be useful and provide more efficiency for buyers and suppliers.

 What Are PunchOut Catalogs?